An overview of speedcubing (+Awesome learning resources)

 R U R' U R U2 R'and variants.

 R U2 R' U' R U' R'

-For example, in T OLLs, instead of saying the full alg like
+For example, in T OLLs, instead of memorising the full alg like

-F (R U R' U') F', you could memorise it like
+F (R U R' U') F', you could remember it instead like

 - TPS - Turns Per Second

 - AUF - Adjust U Face

 Learn to use the inspection time in practice solves.

 Attempt to complete the cross in less than 8 moves.
 Plan out the entire cross during inspection.